15 impulse control games that turn any hyper dog Into your dream pet

 Why do dogs need to learn impulse control?

-Teaching your dog impulse control keeps dogs safe and eliminates bad behavior like jumping on people or sprinting out the door.
+Teaching your dog impulse control keeps it safe, helps rewire your dog’s brain, and eliminates bad behavior, such as jumping on people or sprinting out the door.

-Use impulse control games to teach your dog to wait for permission before doing what the dog wants.
+You can use impulse control games to teach your dog to wait for permission before acting on its own desires.

 You can teach your dog patience with practice, and developing patience sets dogs up for long-term success.